Dear Ms. Thompson,

 Thank you for posting your request on History Hub!

-If you have not done so already, we suggest that you request a copy of his Official Military Personnel File (OMPF), which should include his DD Form 214.
+If you have not done so already, we suggest that you request a copy of your father’s Official Military Personnel File (OMPF), which should include his DD Form 214.
 OMPFs for those who served in the U.S. Armed Forces and who were separated from the service before October 2002 are in the custody of NARA's National Personnel Records Center (NPRC) in St. Louis.
 In many cases where Army and Air Force personnel records were destroyed in the 1973 fire, proof of service can be provided from other records such as morning reports, payrolls, and military orders, and a certificate of military service will be issued.
 Navy and Marine Corps OMPFs were not affected by the fire.
 Please complete a GSA Standard Form 180 and mail it to NARA's National Personnel Records Center, (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
 Veterans and their next of kin also may use eVetRecs to request records.
 See eVetRecs Help for instructions.
 If there is any information requested by the form that you do not know, you may omit it or provide estimates (such as for dates), but the more information you provide, the easier it will be to locate the correct file.
 For more information see Official Military Personnel Files (OMPF), Archival Records Requests.